DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Abstract

 \section{Abstract}

 Advances in open-vocabulary semantic mapping and object navigation have enabled robots to perform an informed search of their environment for an arbitrary object.
-However, such zero-shot object navigation is typically designed for simple queries with an object name like "television" or "blue rug".
-Here, we consider more complex free-text queries with spatial relationships, such as "find the remote on the table" while still leveraging robustness of a semantic map.
-We present DIV-Nav, a real-time navigation system that efficiently addresses this problem through a series of relaxations: i) Decomposing natural language instructions with complex spatial constraints into simpler object-level queries on a semantic map, ii) computing the Intersection of individual semantic belief maps to identify regions where all objects co-exist, and iii) Validating the discovered objects against the original, complex spatial constrains via a LVLM.
-We further investigate how to adapt the frontier exploration objectives of online semantic mapping to such spatial search queries to more effectively guide the search process.
-We validate our system through extensive experiments on the MultiON benchmark and real-world deployment on a Boston Dynamics Spot robot using a Jetson Orin AGX.
-More details and videos are available at \href{https://anonsub42.github.io/reponame/}{https://anonsub42.github.io/reponame/}.
+However, such zero-shot object navigation is typically designed for simple queries with an object label such as \textit{`television'} or \textit{`blue rug'}.
+While single- and multi-object search have progressed, real-time navigation with explicit spatial relationship reasoning during online map construction remains largely unexplored, as existing methods either rely on offline 3D reconstruction or handle only individual object targets without relational constraints.
+Here, we consider more complex free-text queries with spatial relationships, such as 'find the remote on the table'.
+We present DIV-Nav, a real-time semantic map-based navigation system for sequential multi-object search that addresses this problem through a series of relaxations: i) Decomposing natural language instructions with complex spatial constraints into simpler object-level queries, ii) computing the Intersection of individual semantic belief maps via continuous-valued scoring to identify regions where all objects co-exist, and iii) Validating discovered objects against the original spatial constraints via a vision-language model.
+We further investigate how to adapt frontier exploration for online semantic mapping to such spatial search queries to more effectively guide the search process.
+We validate our system through extensive experiments on the MultiON benchmark and real-world deployment on a Boston Dynamics Spot robot, achieving an 88\% success rate on multi-object spatial-relationship navigation tasks.
+More details and videos are available at https://anonsub42.github.io/reponame/.